 Car accidents are a devastating yet all-to-real part of life.
 It is estimated that drivers will be involved in an accident once every 18 years, therefore, an average driver could be involved in more than two accidents in their lifetime.

-If you have lost a loved one in a fatal car accident, you may be entitled to compensation for medical expenses, pain and suffering, and more.
+If you have lost a loved one in a fatal car accident, did you know that you may be entitled to compensation for medical expenses, pain and suffering, and more?
 An auto accident law firm can help you determine what your legal rights are.

 Federal and state administrations often gather data on car accidents to determine why they happen and how they could be prevented.
 Such data can lead to additional traffic lights, speed bumps in neighborhoods where speeding drivers often pass, and more.